wamutech/wamu-spec/papers/whitepaper.md

 Multisig wallets (e.g. Safe [^1]) are already widely adopted [^2] and have proven the importance of noncustodial shared wallets with threshold access structures controlled by multiple decentralized identities, for mainstream users and decentralized teams and organizations.

-However, threshold signature wallets have some unique benefits over multisig wallets including: cost-effectiveness, universal interoperability, and enhanced privacy and security.
+However, threshold signatures have some unique benefits over multisig wallets including: cost-effectiveness, universal interoperability, and enhanced privacy and security.

-This is because while multiple parties each independently sign a transaction and the set of signatures is evaluated against the access structure/security policy on-chain for multisig wallets, threshold signature wallets instead use a threshold signature scheme to allow multiple parties to jointly compute a single signature that's similar to those computed by traditional wallets (e.g. Metamask [^3]).
+This is because while multiple parties each independently sign a transaction and the set of signatures is evaluated against the access structure/security policy on-chain for multisig wallets, threshold signature schemes instead allow multiple parties to jointly compute a single signature that's similar to those computed by traditional single-party wallets (e.g. Metamask [^3]).

 ### 1.1.
 Problem {#problem}